googleapis/nodejs-bigquery/MIGRATING.md

 await getDataset();
 ```

-#### List
+#### List datasets

 ##### Key differences

 * Client is [instantiated](#instantiating-preview-sdk-clients) with the `BigQueryClient()` method, not `BigQuery()`
 * `getDatasets` no longer exists
 * In the BigQueryClient, there are [three options for every list method](https://github.com/googleapis/gax-nodejs/blob/main/client-libraries.md#auto-pagination).
 For datasets, there is `listDatasets` (least efficient, but supports manual paging), `listDatasetsAsync` (returns an iterable, recommended over the non-async method) and `listDatasetsStream` (returns results as a stream)
-* Any of these list methods take in a [request object](https://github.com/googleapis/nodejs-bigquery/blob/5e17911a35e76677705c6227dd896fb1ffc39b0e/protos/protos.d.ts#L1853-L1868) that must minimally takes in the `projectId`
+* Any of these list methods take in a [request object](https://github.com/googleapis/nodejs-bigquery/blob/5e17911a35e76677705c6227dd896fb1ffc39b0e/protos/protos.d.ts#L1853-L1868) that must minimally take in the `projectId`

 ##### Before